Harpur: Community facilities

 Harpur's community centre is located just off Tavistock Street, on Princes Street.
 Facilities at the Trinity Arts & Leisure complex of The Bedford Sixth Form are available for hire and use by the local community.

 Harpur is the only area in Bedford not to have any large public open space or recreation ground within its boundaries, but there is the Hill Rise local nature reserve located off Park Road North and Ramsay Close, and a play area on Clapham Road, close to the supermarket.
-The ward, however is bounded by open land between the urban area of Bedford and Clapham, and Bedford Park is situated just outside the area, on the corner of Foster Hill Road and Park Avenue.
+A small park known locally as Plantation Park was created between Linden Road and Dynevor Road as part of the redevelopment of the former De Montfort University site during the 2010s, including green space, play equipment and tennis courts.
+The ward is bounded by open land between the urban area of Bedford and Clapham, and Bedford Park is situated just outside the area, on the corner of Foster Hill Road and Park Avenue.